AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     - **Reusable content**: Adds the map file to the Reusable content list in the left panel.

 - **Properties**: Use this to open the properties page of the map file.
-This properties page can also be accessed from the Assets UI by selecting a file and selecting on the Properties icon in the toolbar.
+This properties page can also be accessed from the Assets UI by selecting a file and selecting the Properties icon in the toolbar.

 - **Open map dashboard**: Opens the map dashboard.